Fall Perennials That Will Give Your Cottage Garden the Wow Factor

 Use the fall season to plan for next spring.
 Take notes on what worked well and what didn’t in your garden, and consider any changes or additions you’d like to make.

-By providing proper care for your perennials in the fall, you’ll help them prepare for winter dormancy and set the stage for a healthy and vibrant garden in the following growing season.
+Properly caring for your perennials in the fall will help them prepare for winter dormancy and set the stage for a healthy and vibrant garden in the following growing season.

 What Perennials Should Not Be Cut Back in the Fall?

-• Ornamental Grasses: Many ornamental grasses provide winter interest with their dried seed heads and graceful arching stems.
-Leave them standing until late winter or early spring, and then trim them back before new growth starts.
+• Ornamental Grasses: Many ornamental grasses, with their dried seed heads and graceful arching stems, provide winter interest.
+Leave them standing until late winter or early spring, then trim them before new growth starts.

 • Sedum (Stonecrop): The dried flower heads of sedum plants, like Autumn Joy Sedum, can add interest to the winter garden.
 You can leave them standing, and they may even provide food for overwintering birds.